beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Return support equipment
 For me this was fairly straight forward.

- - Contact Solihull Council Adult Care Services, arrange for collection of support equipment, mobility aids, wheel chair, safety rails.
+ - Contact the local council Adult Care Services, arrange for collection of support equipment, mobility aids, wheel chair, safety rails.
- - Contact Safe & Sound to return fall alarms.
+ - Contact fall alarm and other emergency alarm providers.
  - Institute for Deaf equipment return.
- - What else?
+ - What else ?

 ### Physical personal items
 These are part of the Estate.

 It is likely thee will be a large number of items to find new home for, eg. clothes, electrical|electronic items, furniture, tools, plant pots, garden equipment, timber, hobby items, vehicles.

 -   Which to keep for prosperity, sentiment or reuse oneself?